Woundfin: Description

 The woundfin is a small slender, silvery minnow, with a flattened head and belly, long snout, leathery skin, and no scales.
 There are barbels on the corners of its lips, and its common name likely comes from the first spinous ray of its dorsal fin, which is sharp-pointed.
 Its maximum length is rarely more than 7.5 cm.
 It can be distinguished from spikedace and spinedace by presence of barbels.

 Distribution

 Historically, the woundfin occupied much of the lower Colorado River basin, including two tributaries, the Virgin River and part of the Gila River; however, habitat destruction through dams and water development has led to its extirpation from these regions.
 In addition, several introduced species, most notably the red shiner (Cyprinella lutrensis) have contributed to a decrease in the woundfin's Virgin River population.
 The woundfin is currently federally listed as an endangered species, while the United States Fish and Wildlife Service lists the population status as "declining."

 Habitat

 The woundfin tolerates highly mineralized, turbid waters.
 It is typically found in warm, swift streams of high turbidity, preferring a stream speed of one to two feet per second and a depth of eight to eighteen inches.
-Woundfin lives in part of salty streams, avoiding clear waters and rarely can be found in quieter pools.